mevljas/gov.si-crawler-playwright/README.md

 # ieps-assignment-1
-A standalone crawler that crawls only .gov.si web sites.
+A standalone crawler that crawls only .gov.si web sites using [Playwright](https://playwright.dev/python/).

 ## Project setup